How to Grow Norfolk Island Pine, Your Living Christmas Tree

 Spider Mites

-You may notice dappled yellow spots on your tree’s foliage.
-With severe infestations, you’ll start to see webs surrounding the foliage.
+You may notice dappled yellow spots on the foliage.
+In the case of severe infestations, you’ll see webs, but probably not the pests themselves as they are tiny.

 To treat a spider mite problem, first wipe them away with a damp paper towel.
-Then treat as needed with rubbing alcohol or neem oil.
+Then treat as needed with neem oil.

 Learn more about controlling spider mites here.